 Compulsory Coverage & Comparative Fault in Louisiana

-In addition, Louisiana follows a “pure comparative fault” rule when it comes to determining liability for an auto accident.
-Under this rule, a court can reduce the amount of damages you receive from a negligent defendant to account for your own percentage of fault for the accident.
-However, under the pure comparative fault rule, you can still recover something even if the defendant’s share of the liability was as little as 1 percent.
+In addition, Louisiana follows a 51% comparative fault rule for determining liability in auto accidents.
+Under this rule, a court can reduce the amount of damages you receive based on your percentage of fault for the accident.
+However, you can still recover damages as long as you are less than 51% at fault.
+If the defendant is at fault by as little as 1%, you can still recover compensation, although it will be reduced according to your percentage of fault.

 How Long Do You Have to Bring an Auto Accident Claim in Louisiana?